Tarsus, Mersin: Foundation and prehistory

 Archaeological evidence suggests Gözlükule, a mound located in southeastern Tarsus, was the site where humans first settled in the area.
 Excavations conducted under Princeton University archaeologist Hetty Goldman in the 1930s and 1940s at the mound found evidence that the site was occupied from Neolithic to Islamic times.
 A fortified town existed at the site of Tarsus since at least as early as the 3rd millennium BC.

 The settlement stood at the crossing of several important trade routes linking Anatolia to Syria and beyond.
 Because most of the ruins lie under the modern city, archaeology has barely touched the ancient city.
 As an important port in a merchant marine trade network spanning the eastern Mediterranean and beyond from before the third millennium, the city was always an important centre for cultural interchange with traces of its influence visible from pre-Homeric Greek evidence onwards.
 The city may have been of Anatolian or Semitic origin; it is first mentioned as Tarsisi in Neo-Assyrian records of the campaigns of Esarhaddon, as well as several times in the records of Shalmaneser I and Sennacherib, the latter having had the city rebuilt.
 A Greek legend connects it with the memory of the Assyrian king Sardanapalus (Ashurbanipal), still preserved in the Dunuk-Tach, called 'tomb of Sardanapalus', a monument of unknown origin.
 During the Hellenistic era it was a centre for exchange between Neo-Platonic, Gnostic and Mystery traditions.

 Stephanus of Byzantium quotes Athenodorus of Tarsus on another legend:

+Anchiale, daughter of Iapetus, founded Anchiale (a city near Tarsus): her son was Cydnus, who gave his name to the river at Tarsus: the son of Cydnus was Parthenius, from whom the city was called Parthenia: afterwards the name was changed to Tarsus.